Traditional Wooden Vs Aluminum Snowshoes: Which is Better?

 Traditionalists stick to their guns, when it comes to snowshoes.
 So do modernists.
 Even though many folks have tried both kinds, if you check out the blogs, it almost seems that whichever type you learned on will be the type you’re hooked on.

 There are recent developments in snowshoe manufacturing.
 New composite materials can blend the best of both worlds for a better experience.
 Designing snowshoes kids want to use has become its own branch of the industry.
 There are plastic paw prints to strap on their little feet, or professional grade snowshoes that will give them an early start on this health filled activity.

-No matter which type you choose, modern or traditional, always be prepared for your experience.
+No matter which type you choose, modern or traditional old-fashioned snowshoes, always be prepared for your experience.
 Be sure to dress properly, stay hydrated, and take the right equipment.
 Adjustable snowshoes poles with ergonomic grips and wide snow baskets can act as “a second pair of legs” when you run out of steam.
 We have even used snowshoes poles to build makeshift wind blocks on the slope.